TejasAvinashShetty/tejasavinashshetty.github.io/_posts/2023-05-31-antiX-printing.md

 This goes to what we see below.
 Select the printer as below.
 If it is not present try reconnecting the printer and praying to god.
 ![image](https://github.com/TejasAvinashShetty/silvercloud/assets/27445854/c452b75a-3972-4686-a2a7-7427f986a54a)
 Hopefully you are lucky and just follow the on screen instruction here on.

+*Just write late what option you have selected here, if you ever have to repeat it.*

 If at any time, you don't end up getiing a printout just  delete all the printers you have in CUPS and start over again.